david-schmidt/tlc-apple2/README.md

 machines has come forward with the ability to get anything into or out of the existing serial port.

 The goal: get the ROM data of the TLC out of the machine.
-Hard to do with funcitonal I/O.
+Hard to do with functional I/O.

 ### Audio to the rescue